catmandoe1/Minecraft-Recipe-Builder/README.md

 ## Format
-The recipe builder does all of the formatting work automatically so its just some imformation on how recipes are made.
+The recipe builder does all of the formatting work automatically so its just some information on how recipes are made.

 ### Shaped
 Shaped is the standard recipe style meaning that the items in the crafting table have to be in a specific order and shape to craft a item in varing amounts.